 Troubleshooting with Corporate Proxies

 Corporate proxies cause a lot of pain for developers.
-The above mentioned commands may fail, if you sit behind a corporate proxy.
+Some of the steps in the upcoming tutorial blogs will fail, if you sit behind a corporate proxy.
 If you cannot escape the proxy, you need to tell Maven where your proxy is located.

 To do this, you need to cd to your ~/.m2 directory (e.g., Windows: C:/Users/<username>/.m2) and create a file called settings.xml.
 Then you paste the following content.